Always get a permit before you start your project.

 All permits for residential water heaters, water softeners, roofing, siding, and windows must be applied for online.

 Permits are required before most construction projects begin.
-Permits issued by the City include:
+Permits issued by the City include the list below.

 If you are unsure whether a project requires a permit, contact one of these groups.